1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

 A tough one.
 Hm, my aesthetic is clear trippy mushiness that shines through me.
 If it creates something in you then we can stay on the same page with interpretations.
 If it doesn’t, we are then maybe teachers who teach ourselves about art in general.
-I leave my hands to create, I just observe and sometimes I’m even frightened about intimate feeling that I’m exposing but I’m always true with aesthetic principles.
+I leave my hands to create, I just observe and sometimes I’m even frightened about the intimate feeling that I’m exposing but I’m always true with aesthetic principles.
 True – that is my aesthetic.

 3. What is your favourite medium and why?